 Please join us for a talk with Serbian born photographer and architect Slobodan Randjelović about his photobook Lives in Transition: LGBTQ Serbia (The New Press), with a discussion moderated by Professor Tanya Domi (SIPA, Harriman).

-Please join us for a talk with Yuri Leving (Dalhousie University, Canada).
+Please join us for a talk with Martin Marinos, postdoctoral research scholar at the Harriman Institute.

-Please join the Ukrainian Studies Program at the Harriman Institute, Columbia University for a presentation by Nazar Kozak (National Academy of Sciences of Ukraine, 2016-17 Fulbright scholar at the Ukrainian Museum in New York).
+Please join the Ukrainian Studies Program at the Harriman Institute, Columbia University for a presentation by Nazar Kozak (National Academy of Sciences of Ukraine).

 Please join the Harriman Institute, in collaboration with the East Central European Center, the Njegos Endowment for Serbian Language and Culture, and LeitmotivArts, for a conversation with Vladimir Pištalo, author of Sunce Ovog Dana: Pismo Andriću (The Sun of This Day: a letter to Ivo Andrić).